lukfel/ng-scaffold/README.md

-# Scaffold

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.1.

 # Documentation
 ## Introduction
-This Angular library provides a basic scaffold for modern web and mobile applications and includes ui elements such as header, sidebar, drawer, footer, to-top button etc as well as basic services to display snackbars and dialogs.
+This Angular library provides a basic scaffold for modern web and mobile applications and includes ui elements such as header, sidebar, drawer, footer, to-top button etc as well as basic services to display snackbars, dialogs and more.
 Simply wrap your ``router-outlet`` with the ``lf-scaffold`` element and start configuring the ``ScaffoldConfig`` in the `ScaffoldService` store.

 * Demo https://lukfel.github.io/scaffold